IhorPanchenko/movie-watchlist/README.md

 # Watchlist App

-The **Watchlist App** allows users to search for movies using the [OMDb API](https://www.omdbapi.com/) and save them to a personal watchlist.
+The **Watchlist App** allows users to search for movies using the [TMDB API](https://www.themoviedb.org/) and save them to a personal watchlist.
 The app is built using React and Redux, with a responsive design and clean user interface.

 ## Features

-- **Search for Movies**: Search for movies by title using the OMDb API.
+- **Search for Movies**: Search for movies by title using the TMDB API.
+- **Upcoming Movies**: Browse and view details for upcoming movies.
 - **Movie Details**: View details such as the plot, cast, ratings, and more.
 - **Watchlist Management**: Add or remove movies from your personal watchlist.
 - **Responsive Design**: Optimized layout for both desktop and mobile screens.